H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 ## 12.17 Closing Statement

-Ms. Allis’s neurobiological architecture is a live service topology that joins executive routing, endocrine-style governance, identity handling, affective interpretation, sandboxed internal reasoning, safety review, conscious integration, and hippocampal consolidation into a governed cognitive system.
+Ms. Allis’s neurobiological architecture is a live service topology that joins executive routing, endocrine-style governance, identity handling, affective interpretation, sandboxed internal reasoning, safety review, conscious integration, hippocampal consolidation, and compatible EEG rhythm telemetry into a governed cognitive system.

 The internal-state sandbox is the formal internal workspace at the center of this topology.
 Pituitary routing, EEG rhythm signals, qualia orchestration, and I-container perspective all feed into this chamber, where reversible deliberative states are formed and tested before any candidate state is allowed to cross promotion boundaries.

+The live EEG compatibility interface provides a lightweight path through which Delta, Theta, and Beta services can submit accepted rhythm telemetry to the Neurobiological Master and expose the latest process-local status.
+It preserves rather than replaces the existing cognitive architecture: EEG pulse acceptance does not itself confer authority, create durable memory, bypass BBB safeguards, or turn telemetry into clinical interpretation.

 The consciousness bridge integrates admitted internal content rather than standing in for all internal thought, and hippocampal persistence occurs only after governed transition.
-The chapter therefore presents Ms. Allis as an architecture of **reversible deliberation before commitment**, with explicit boundaries between internal speculation, validated internal state, and committed consequence
+The chapter therefore presents Ms. Allis as an architecture of **reversible deliberation before commitment**, with explicit boundaries between internal speculation, validated internal state, and committed consequence.